 New – Swim with Humpback Whale and Adventure Day Tour

-The chance to swim with Humpback Whales is an opportunity that has only been offered in Western Australia since 2016, when selected operators were granted licences on a preliminary trial.
+The chance to swim with humpback whales is an opportunity that has only been offered in Western Australia since 2016 when selected operators were granted licences on a preliminary trial.
 From being an endangered species, conservation efforts are estimated to have boosted the migrating population of Humpbacks to around 30,000, resulting in the species being delisted as endangered – great news for the whales and for those who are passionate about wildlife.
-The licences to offer Humpback Whale swimming experiences were extended to selected operators in 2017, allowing us to offer you an intimate swim with Humpback Whales experience again this year.
+The licences to offer humpback whale swimming experiences were extended to selected operators in 2018, allowing us to offer you an intimate swim with humpback whales experience again this year.

 When can you swim with Humpback Whales?